Diary of a Wimpy Kid: Hard Luck

 Diary of a Wimpy Kid: Hard Luck is a children's novel written by Jeff Kinney and the eighth book in the Diary of a Wimpy Kid series.
 It was released on November 5, 2013.
 In this book, Greg's best friend Rowley ditches him, and Greg struggles to make new friends.
-On Easter, he finds a Magic 8-Ball and attempts to change his luck by using it to make decisions for him.
+On Easter, he finds a Magic 8 Ball and attempts to change his luck by using it to make decisions for him and cheat at school.
 Hard Luck received generally positive reviews from critics and was the bestselling book of 2013.

 Plot

-Hard Luck is the eighth installment of the Diary of a Wimpy Kid book series.
-The series follows a middle school student named Greg Heffley and the various problems he encounters.
-The book is outlined with simple, black-and-white illustrations.
-Hard Luck is a direct sequel to the previous book, The Third Wheel, which is about Greg and his best friend Rowley taking a girl named Abigail to a Valentine's Day dance.

-Hard Luck opens with Greg recalling his mother's words that "friends will come and go but family is forever."
-He agrees with this statement, as Rowley has been refusing to hang out with him and agreeing with everything Abigail says since they started going out.
-Getting bored without Rowley, Greg takes his mother's advice to "branch out" and meet the kids in the neighborhood.
-He chooses to befriend his strange neighbour named Fregley.
-After Greg tries to get him to be funny during lunch, Fregley becomes popular with other students when they find out that he can "chew" food with his belly button.
+The story begins with Greg recalling his mother's words that "friends will come and go, but family is forever."
+He agrees with this statement, as Rowley, his best friend, has been refusing to hang out with him and agreeing with everything Abigail (Rowley's girlfriend) says since they started going out.
+Getting bored without Rowley, Greg takes his mother's advice to "branch out" and meet the other kids in the neighborhood.
+He chooses to befriend his strange neighbor named Fregley.
+After Greg tries to get him to be funny during lunch, Fregley becomes popular with other students when they discover he can "chew" food with his belly button.

 After school, Greg's mother announces that her extended family will come to town for Easter.
 Greg talks about Meemaw, one of his relatives, who organized egg hunts in the backyard.
 On Easter, the family notices a discrepancy between photos in an album; an image of Meemaw putting objects in eggs depicts her wearing a diamond ring, although she is not wearing it in a later photograph.
-They realize that she hid her ring in an Easter egg and rush to find it, although the search is unsuccessful.
-Greg's mother hopes that nobody locates it, worrying that someone will sell the ring for money and divide the family.
+They realize she hid her ring in an Easter egg and rush to find it, although the search is unsuccessful.
+Greg's mother hopes nobody locates it, worrying that someone will sell the ring for money and divide the family.